-The tokens used for layout-qualifier-name are identifiers, not keywords.
+The tokens used for layout-qualifier-name are identifiers, not keywords, however, the shared keyword is allowed as a layout-qualifier-id.
 Generally, they can be listed in any order.
 Order-dependent meanings exist only if explicitly called out below.
 Similarly, these identifiers are not case sensitive, unless explicitly noted otherwise.